macroxue/light-bulb-changer/README.md

 * 2x [stopper.stl](https://github.com/macroxue/light-bulb-changer/blob/master/stopper.stl)

 Assemble the pulley system according to the 3D animation above.
 In my case, the pulleys are about 5 feet apart on a pipe of 7 feet.

+Ruber bands can be put in the groove of a pulley to add more grip.

 ## Adjustment